Amid the coronavirus outbreak Tufts introduces SAT & ACT test-optional admission policy

 “We believe this policy provides students with maximum flexibility in determining whether to sit for SAT or ACT exams and whether to submit SAT or ACT scores at the time of application to Tufts,” he added.

-Whether the student wants the exam score to be considered for his candidature or he opts not to, in both the cases the institute will evaluate the candidacy in a nuanced and contextual way; if he doesn’t submits the result, the evaluation would be done in a nuanced and contextual way without scores.
+Whether the student wants the exam score to be considered for his candidature or he opts not to, in both the cases the institute will evaluate the candidacy in a nuanced and contextual way; if he doesn’t submit the result, the evaluation would be done in a nuanced and contextual way without scores.

 Throwing further light on the matter JT Duck said that the institute will still require scores of exams like TOEFL, IELTS, PTE, and Duolingo that assess the English proficiency of non-native English speakers.